 Changes to process

 Changes may occur to the audition process above dependent upon circumstances out of our control at the time of auditions.
 Changes could include, but are not limited to, video submission and/or online live components.
-If and when required, details of changes will be communicated to applicants.
+If and when required, details of changes will be communicated to parents.

 Performing Arts Curriculum